 The fee for an initial license application, or for reinstatement of a revoked license, is ten dollars (\$10.00).
 There is no charge for license renewals.
 The fee for decals is ten dollars (\$10.00) per qualified motor vehicle, per year.
 Both license and decals are renewable annually, on a calendar year basis - January 1 through December 31.
-A renewal form will be sent to all accounts in good standing.
+A renewal form will be sent to all accounts in with a current license